Cordyceps: properties and health benefits

 The Chemical Composition of Cordyceps Militaris

 The chemical composition of cordyceps militaris is complex and includes a wide range of biologically active compounds.
-The most surprising is the main component - cordycepin.
-Cordycepin has a wide range of pharmacological properties, including:
+The most surprising is the main component - cordycepin (3'-deoxyadenosine), a nucleoside analog that structurally resembles adenosine, the molecule your cells use to build ATP.
+Because of this resemblance, cordycepin can interact with the same cellular machinery that regulates energy metabolism, inflammation, and cell signaling.
+Cordycepin has a wide range of pharmacological properties, including:- Anti-inflammatory

 — Antioxidants